Riches (TV series)

 Riches is a British drama television series created by Abby Ajayi, starring Deborah Ayorinde, Hugh Quarshie, and Sarah Niles.
-It premiered on 22 December 2022 in the United Kingdom, first on ITVX before airing on ITV at a later date.
-It premiered on Amazon Prime Video in the United States on 2 December 2022.
+It premiered on 22 December 2022 in the United Kingdom on ITVX, and on Amazon Prime Video in the United States on 2 December 2022.

+In December 2023, the series was canceled after one season.

 Synopsis

 Stephen Richards, a self-made man, has built a cosmetics empire and become a strong advocate for Black-owned businesses.
 After he has a heart attack, there is a fight for control over his empire.
 His family's secrets come to the forefront, and the lives of his children from his two marriages begin to collide.